Agreements and Budgets

 Once services commence the service provider must give you monthly statements to show you - ideally in a plain and simple format - how your budget is being spent under the package and the balance of funds.
 Any unspent funds must be rolled over from month to month and year to year for as long as you remain in the package.
 Note that provider case and package management fees can exceed 30% of the budget provided.

-Do not be hesitant to seek clarifications from providers if you have any questions about budget items or how the service works.
+Do not hesitate to seek clarifications from providers if you have any questions about budget items or how the service works.